jessicaalin/sandals-curacao-calling/README.md

 * It must be responsive
 * It must be fast loading
 * Use all standard code
-* Pure javascript not react components# sandals-curacao-calling
+* Pure javascript not react components
-# sandals-curacao-calling